BrendonLH/Cookie-Stand/README.md

     1. 11/13/2019
         a.
 Added constructor function to Cookie.js file.
         b. refactored constructor code per class demo.
+## class-8-Forms
+    1. 11/17/2019
+        a.
+Added some new CSS and styling to the page as well as simple navbar.

 <!-- TO DO'S -->
 1. figure out why cookies on 2 hours are the same. checkout cookies and customers function.